Photo: Debbie Teoh

-This is a baked mooncake with a buttery pastry.
+This is a baked mooncake with a buttery, flaky pastry.
 It’s easier and quicker to make than the traditional mooncake with dark brown skin.
-This is because the brown skin requires a minimum resting time of two-three hours before it can be shaped or mould.
+This is because the brown skin requires a minimum resting time of two-three hours before it can be shaped or moulded.

 200g icing sugar, sifted